Best and worst U.S. domiciles for American expats

 Key characteristics:

-• High potential tax liability: Expats cannot reduce their taxable income through FEIE, resulting in higher overall tax liabilities.
+• High potential tax liability: Expats cannot reduce their taxable income through the FEIE, resulting in higher overall tax liabilities.

 States: